jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.21 MedianFilter

-Performs a median filter on an input image..
+Performs a median filter on an input image.

 *Parameters*: